Emily-Herndon/The-Bibliofiles/README.md

 # The Bibliofiles
 ---

 ## Are you an avid reader?
 Do you have trouble keeping track of the books you've read?
 Find a book you want to read later and need a central place to write it down?
-Then [*The Bibliofiles*](https://the-bibliofiles.herokuapp.com/) is for you!
+Then *The Bibliofiles* is for you!
+[Try it here!](https://the-bibliofiles.herokuapp.com/)

 ---